-In December 2020, the Veterans Affairs Connecticut Healthcare System and Yale University Medical School were awarded a grant by the U.S. Department of Defense's Congressionally Directed Medical Research Programs to evaluate BXCL501 in patients with post-traumatic stress disorder who suffer from alcohol use disorder ("AUD").
-The Company is providing BXCL501 for studies that will evaluate whether BXCL501 has the potential to treat AUD in this patient population.
+The Pharmacotherapies for Alcohol and Substance Use Disorders Alliance ("PASA") is funded by the Congressionally Directed Medical Research Programs as part of its Alcohol and Substance Use Disorder Research Program.
+The goal of PASA is to fund research for developing new medications that can improve treatment outcomes for alcohol and substance use disorders; especially as related to post-traumatic stress disorder ("PTSD") and other psychological disorders.
+In December 2020, the Veterans Affairs Connecticut Healthcare System and Yale University Medical School were awarded a grant by PASA to evaluate BXCL501 in patients with PTSD who suffer from alcohol use disorder ("AUD").
+This study is currently underway and the Company is providing BXCL501 for the study to evaluate whether BXCL501 has the potential to treat AUD in this patient population.